-2023 Lib/Lab Fellows Syllabus
+2024 Lib/Lab Fellows Syllabus

-Now in its eigth, the LibLab Fellows program is an experiment in library-based learning guided by a critical consideration of just what we mean by “the digital.”
+Now in its tenth year, the LibLab Fellows program is an experiment in library-based learning guided by a critical consideration of just what we mean by “the digital.”
 Fellows engage theory and practice of digital scholarship through open lab hours and weekly discussion meetings during the fall semester and spring semester

 Readings: